Payment gateway – what is it and how does it work?

 • Payment service provider, or the payment processor – is a third-party company that provides the payment processing services to merchants, such as the payment gateway, card issuing, risk and fraud management solutions, acquiring and global payment methods, among other things.

 • Issuer, issuing bank or card issuer – a bank or other financial institution that issues or helps issue payment cards to customers on behalf of the card schemes.
 When a customer makes a payment, the issuer transfers the funds through the card schemes to the acquirer.
-Essentially, they verify that the cardholder has sufficient funds to cover the transaction and that the account is valid (among other security checks).
+Essentially, they verify that the cardholder has sufficient funds to cover the transaction and that the account is valid (among other checks).

 • Payment gateway – the technology used by merchants to authenticate and securely transfer payment data between the acquirer, issuer and card schemes.
 Once the payment has been authorised and approved by the acquirer, the payment gateway sends a verification message back to the merchant.